-Academic Systems delivers and supports the Learn@UW enterprise suite of tools and provides teaching and learning technology for the University of Wisconsin System.
-In partnership with the Library Technology Group we create, integrate, and support campus-wide library applications and infrastructure.
-Examples include UW Digital Collections Center, Forward resource discovery service, and Voyager integrated library system.
+Academic Systems delivers and supports the Learn@UW enterprise suite of tools that provides teaching and learning technology for the University of Wisconsin System.
+In partnership with the Library Technology Group we create, integrate, and support both campus-wide and UW System library applications and infrastructure Examples include UW Digital Collections Center, Forward resource discovery service, and Voyager integrated library system.
 We are experts in consultation for enterprise-class application support, planning, hosting and analysis in support of teaching, learning and library systems.
 We facilitate integration of learning and library technologies with campus systems for identity and access management, student information systems and analytics.

 Learning Solutions assists faculty and staff to design, program, and implement instructional technology applications.
 From Web-based solutions to streaming media to classroom presentation enhancements, we have proven expertise, equipment, and support resources to move technology needs from concept to reality.
 Learning Solutions staff can help develop online courses and custom academic applications, move content online, and deliver streaming media.
 We partner with the Library Shared Development Group to develop major library systems, including custom academic applications for research, My UW-Madison portal, and MINDS@UW institutional repository.

 Learning Technology and Distance Education provides consultation, workshops, and online resources to promote effective technology use for teaching and learning.
 We also administer the Engage program that funds and partners with the campus community to adapt, create, integrate, and disseminate new and emerging information technologies in support of sound pedagogical approaches.